mah-luke/lily58/README.md

 My keymap is based on the [default layout](https://github.com/qmk/qmk_firmware/tree/master/keyboards/splitkb/aurora/lily58) by [splitkb](https://splitkb.com/).

 ## Features
-- 3 Layers with an option to upgrade to 5 layers.
+- 4 Layers with an option to upgrade to 6 layers.
-- RALT umlaute emulation on Layer 2.
+- RALT umlaut emulation on Layer 2 for ä,ü,ö,ß,€.
 - Numpad for left hand on Layer 3.
 - 2 encoders used for:
     - Layer 0: Mouse wheel and Volume